Seoul metropolitan area: Transportation

 The cities of the capital area are tightly interconnected by road and rail.
 Many of the country's railroad lines, most notably the Gyeongbu Line, terminate in the region.
 In addition, rapid transit is provided by the Seoul Metropolitan Subway, which has lines that serve all districts of Seoul, as well as the city of Incheon and other surrounding cities within Gyeonggi Province.

 The region is a nexus for travel by air and water.
 The country's two largest airports, Incheon International Airport and Gimpo International Airport, are in the metropolitan area.
 International and domestic ferries depart from Incheon's ferry terminals several times a day.
-Massive volumes of international freight pass through the container terminals of Incheon (primarily bound to and from China).

-Seoul Ring Expressway (Expressway No. 100) connects satellite cities around Seoul: Ilsan, Toegyewon, Hanam, Pyeongchon, Songnae, Bundang, Pangyo and Gimpo.
+Seoul Ring Expressway (Expressway No. 100) connects satellite cities around Seoul.